 Cognitive impairment: We must give our brains downtime to help improve our memory capacity.
-Yoga provides your brain with the relaxation to support memory while also reducing the risk of mild cognitive impairment.
+Yoga provides your brain with the relaxation to support memory while reducing the risk of mild cognitive impairment.

 Physiological changes: Yoga is an excellent exercise in fighting against symptoms of sarcopenia and osteopenia by building muscle.
 While it may get more difficult with age, it is still possible and important.
 Yoga can help to maintain your strength and even increase muscle mass.
-Moreover, movement and weight-bearing exercises keep bones healthier for longer and help prevent these physiological changes.
+Moreover, movement and weight-bearing exercises keep bones healthier longer and help prevent these physiological changes.

 The many benefits of yoga are undeniable.
 It was named one of the best and most efficient forms of exercise for older adults as it has extensive benefits on their mental and physical health.
-These include strengthening bones, reducing stress, improving sleep, and decreasing physical pain and the risk of depression.
+These include reducing stress, strengthening bones, improving sleep, and decreasing physical pain and the risk of depression.
 In addition, it enhances strength, flexibility, mobility, and balance, helping to avoid injury.

 Strengthens bones and muscles: Yoga helps prevent the onset of physiological changes, including osteopenia and sarcopenia, by strengthening bones and muscles.
 This is achieved by using and engaging muscles and bones through yoga practice.

 Reduces aches and pains: No matter your physical limitations, yoga is excellent at decreasing any aches and pains endured with aging.
-In particular, people suffering from physiological changes, such as sarcopenia and osteopenia, can significantly benefit from yoga by learning how to breathe and relax properly through the chronic pain they are dealing with.
+In particular, people suffering from physiological changes, such as sarcopenia and osteopenia, can significantly benefit from yoga by learning to breathe and relax properly through the chronic pain they are dealing with.